scalar-labs/scalar-kubernetes/docs/AccessScalarProducts.md

     scalar.dl.auditor.server.privileged_port=40052
     ```

-## Expose ScalarDB or ScalarDL via load balancers to run application (client) requests from outside the Kubernetes cluster
+## Run application (client) requests to ScalarDB or ScalarDL via load balancers from outside the Kubernetes cluster

 If you deploy your application (client) in an environment outside the Kubernetes cluster for ScalarDB or ScalarDL (for example, if you deploy your application [client] on another Kubernetes cluster, container platform, or server), the application can access ScalarDB or ScalarDL by using a load balancer that each cloud service provides.